-But how does this consist with the Church being characterized as a happy people?
-Those who enjoy God’s favor are implored, “Serve the Lord with gladness!
+But how does this relate to the church’s characterization as a happy people?
+“Happy is he that hath the God of Jacob for his help, whose hope is in the LORD his God” (Ps.
+146:5, KJV).
+Those who enjoy God’s favor are told, “Serve the Lord with gladness!
 Come into his presence with singing!”
 (Ps.
 100:2).
 If Christianity is holiness and happiness, as we contend that it is, how are we to be both sober and joyful?
-This question may be easily answered by asking another: What do we mean by happiness?

 If happiness is the kind of giddy, stupid feeling that is alluded to in a thousand trite remarks, then it is indeed incompatible with godly sobriety.
 An old song by Al Stillman and Dick Manning offers a revealing quip: